-On April 15, 2014 we completed the sale of 8,500,000 shares of common stock in our initial public offering or IPO at a price to the public of \$7.00 per share.
-On May 7, 2014 we completed the sale of an additional 1,069,715 shares of common stock at a price to the public of \$7.00 per share, pursuant to a partial exercise by the underwriters of their option to purchase additional shares of common stock.
-Estimated net proceeds from our IPO were determined as follows:
+On April 15, 2014, we completed the sale of 8,500,000 shares of common stock in our initial public offering at a price to the public of \$7.00 per share.
+On May 7, 2014, we completed the sale of an additional 1,069,715 shares of common stock at a price to the public of \$7.00 per share, pursuant to a partial exercise by the underwriters of their option to purchase additional shares of common stock.
+The sale of the shares to the public resulted in net proceeds of \$59.9 million after deducting underwriting discounts and commissions and offering expenses payable by the Company.